kubernetes/website/content/en/blog/_posts/2021-07-29-kubernetes-1-21-release-interview.md

 NABARUN PAL: The Kubernetes Bangalore meetup group is essentially focused towards spreading the knowledge of Kubernetes and the aligned products in the ecosystem, whatever there is in the Cloud Native Landscape, in various ways.
 For example, to evangelize about using them in your company or how people use them in existing ways.

-So a few months back in February, we did something like a Kubernetes contributor workshop.
+So a few months back in February, we did something like a [Kubernetes contributor workshop](https://www.youtube.com/watch?v=FgsXbHBRYIc).
 It was one of its kind in India.
 It was the first one if I recall correctly.
 We got a lot of traction and community members interested in contributing to Kubernetes and a lot of other projects.
 And this is becoming a really valuable thing.

 I'm not much involved in the organization of the group.
-They are really great people already organizing it.
+There are really great people already organizing it.
 I keep on being around and attending the meetups and trying to answer any questions if people have any.

 **CRAIG BOX: One way that it is possible to contribute to the Kubernetes ecosystem is through the release process.
 You've [written a blog](https://blog.naba.run/posts/release-enhancements-journey/) which talks about your journey through that.
 It started in Kubernetes 1.17, where you took a shadow role for that release.
 Tell me about what it was like to first take that plunge.**